Being into your overdraft does not mean you are tied to your bank account forever. You can still switch to a better deal. We explain how.

 The interest on all overdrafts is now charged at a single interest rate, shown as the APR (annual percentage rate); there are no longer any daily or monthly fees if you use your overdraft, and there’s just one charge for using an arranged or an unarranged overdraft.

-You can start your search by comparing bank accounts with overdrafts on this site.
 There are plenty of options, so you should be able to find one that will cut the cost of your overdraft and suit your banking habits.